 Are you finding your home a bit plain, especially when it comes to its surrounding outdoor area?
 Or perhaps you’ve got a large empty backyard that’s just begging to be filled, but you’re looking to do it in an understated yet elegant manner?
 If so, then you may want to consider having a pergola built on your property.
+With many advantages it has and the popularity of outdoor living, building a pergola will help you increase the value of your property, McGuire Property Management & Sales points out.

 A pergola is really just a simple metal or wooden structure that consists of pillars and horizontal roof beams, the latter being laid out to form an overhead grid or a series of rows.
 This overhead element can be left as is, or it can also be covered with a protective canopy or a lattice framework, upon which creeping vines can be trained.
 When fully grown, these vines can provide shade to the amenities beneath the pergola.